dohomi/storyblok-rich-text-react-renderer-ts/README.md

 - 3.0.0 - Initial release of TypeScript version of this renderer
 - 3.0.1 - Improved typings
 - 3.0.2 - Bugfix: change render options to optional
+- 3.1.0 - Add defaultStringResolver, Allow block elements as children of inline elements (in particular linked images)
 ### Credits
 All credits go to [@claus](https://github.com/claus) who initialized the project in [JavaScript](https://github.com/claus/storyblok-rich-text-react-renderer)